How long do dermal fillers really last? MRI scans provide evidence

 Dr Mobin Master agrees stating, “we should take a lot more care with dermal fillers and really treat them as a semi-permanent non-surgical treatment.
 Some dermal filler brands don’t last as long as others.
 And once fillers have been in the face for a year or so, it can become harder to dissolve them with hyaluronidase.
 This is where I send patients to get MRI’s so I can ascertain where the fillers are.”

 Dr Gavin Chan recommends dermal fillers to be reviewed every 12 months to confirm that patients are still happy with how they look.
 However, if the dermal filler treatment hasn’t met their expectations, it can be dissolved.

 Questions all patients must ask before getting dermal filler treatment

-With the growing demand for non-surgical treatments, there have been more clinics opening that are offering cut-price dermal filler treatment.
-If you’re going to attend these clinics, it’s important to do your research.
+With the growing demand for non-surgical treatments, it’s important to do your research.
 We suggest you only consider getting dermal filler treatment at a reputable medical clinic who have a team of highly trained and experienced Cosmetic Doctors and Cosmetic Nurses.